alan-turing-institute/data-safe-haven-team/Reports/ProgressReport-Feb24-Aug24.md

 Having completed development of v4.2.0 we prepared the release which included preparing a release branch and deployment in an environment for pen testing.

-Extensive time was allocated to deploying and the errors/bugs that arose, as well as preparing for pen testing (this included deployment but also requesting specific tests like the removal of certain hardcoded IPs)
+Extensive time was allocated to deploying and the errors/bugs that arose, as well as preparing for pen testing.
+This included deployment but also requesting specific tests like changes to the network and firewall configuration.

-Pen testing was arranged and carried out, managing to spend within the 2023-2024 FY. iStorm kept better communications than last time and did not find concerning issues.
+Pen testing was arranged and carried out, managing to spend within the 2023-2024 FY. iSTORM kept better communications than last time and did not find concerning issues.
-- @craddm would you add here a bit on the results?
+All reported vulnerabilities were known to use before the test and we are confident all are mitigated by technical or process controls.
+We don't believe any of the vulnerabilities identified present a strong risk of enabling unauthorised data ingress or egress.

 #### Codebase maintenance: [#47](https://github.com/alan-turing-institute/data-safe-haven-team/issues/47)